mainwp/mainwp/readme.txt

 * Updated: multiple text notifications

 = 3.3.1 - 2-23-17 =
-* Fixed: an issue with displaying Vulnerability data on individual Overview page when the Extension is not installed
+* Fixed: An issue with displaying Vulnerability data on individual Overview page when the Extension is not installed
 * Updated: the Vulnerability Extension info on the MainWP Extensions page.

 = 3.3 - 2-22-17 =